 The housing crisis of 2008-2009 left a devastating impact on the millions of Americans who lost, or were threatened to lose, their homes to Wall Street’s greed.
 While the United States Government bailed out Wall Street, that same effort was not passed down to homeowners and their families who lost their most valuable asset.

-For the last 9 years, the Law Offices of Jason W. Estavillo has been an advocate for homeowners whose houses were illegally foreclosed upon during the housing crisis.
+For the last 9 years, the Estavillo Law Group has been an advocate for homeowners whose houses were illegally foreclosed upon during the housing crisis.
 Our fights against the Big Banks, Wells Fargo, Bank of America, the Bank of New York Mellon, JP Morgan Chase, and more, have resulted in several victories and have set a precedent throughout California.

 Have We Not Learned Our Lesson?